jarodbee/hello-world/README.md

 # hello-world
-the beginning of somathing nice
+the beginning of something nice